lenarsaitov/cianparser/README.md

         end_page=2,
         is_saving_csv=True,
         is_latin=False,
-        is_express=False,
+        is_express_mode=False,
     )

 >>> print(data[0])
 ```

 ```
-                  Collecting information from pages..
+                              Preparing to collect information from pages..

 The absolute path to the file:
  /Users/macbook/some_project/cian_parsing_result_rent_long_1_2_moskva_2023-02-04 06:58:21.765479.csv